Skip to Main Content

 The health and safety of Windward Community College’s students, faculty, staff and community is our top priority.
 This page contains campus-related information in response to the COVID-19 pandemic.
 See the CDC website for COVID-19 information.

-• are subject to quarantine.
+• You are subject to a healthcare provider’s orders to quarantine.

 Reporting a Positive COVID Case or Exposure